Topic 20 – Discrete Mathematics

 What can I do after finishing learning discrete mathematics?

-You will be prepared to learn modern theories and techniques to create modern security, machine learning, data mining, image processing or natural language processing software.
+These concepts will prepare you to learn modern theories and techniques for developing software in security, machine learning, data mining, image processing, and natural language processing.

 What should I do now?